 Art critic Roberta Smith wrote in 2005: “Mr. Leiter was a photographer less of people than of perception itself.
 His painter’s instincts served him well in his emphasis on surface, spatial ambiguity and a lush, carefully calibrated palette.
 But the abstract allure of his work doesn’t rely on soft focus, a persistent, often irritating photographic ploy, or the stark isolation of details, in the manner of Aaron Siskind or early Harry Callahan.
 Instead, Mr. Leiter captured the passing illusions of everyday life with a precision that might almost seem scientific, if it weren’t so poetically resonant and visually layered.”

 The book by Steidl is stellar.
 It is beautifully printed and contains inspiring sequences of black-and-white and color photographs, some of which are shown for the first time.
-It will be released in the US in March 2008.
-There's a good interview with Leiter, too.
+There’s a good interview with Leiter, too.
 Highly recommended.

 Saul Leiter: Photos